-C. No guarantee is made that this program is bug-free or suitable for specific applications, and no liability is accepted for any limitations in the mathematical methods and algorithms used within the program.

-D. No consulting or maintenance services are guaranteed or implied.
+No guarantee is made that this software is bug-free or suitable for specific applications, and no liability is accepted for any limitations in the mathematical methods and algorithms used within.
+No consulting or maintenance services are guaranteed or implied.